adequatica/adequatica.github.io/_posts/2025-05-01-kludgy-way-to-convert-base64-into-image-in-postman-on-the-example-of-gpt-image-1-openai-api.md

 ---
 layout: post
-title: 'Kludgy Way to Convert Base64 into Image in Postman on the Example of gpt-image-1 OpenAI API'
+title: "Kludgy Way to Convert Base64 into Image in Postman on the Example of gpt-image-1 OpenAI API"
 date: 2025-05-01 09:40:03 +0200
 tags: postman
 ---